 The Main Entrance of the temple itself is an eye feast.
-A short yet elegant structure with huge dwarapalakas (guardians) on either side totally built with granite is so welcoming and will make sure to fall in love with the idols and colors instantly.
+A short yet elegant structure with huge dwarapalakas (guardians) on either side built with granite is so welcoming and will make sure to instantly fall in love with the idols and colors.

 Along the main entrance is seen as a huge wall protecting the temple complex with several inscriptions and paintings.
 Dated 1011 CE, these inscriptions give details about the Chola ministers, the engineer of the temple, the dance postures, and the ornaments used in the Chola reign.